086290-xyz/tchb/docs/introduction.md

 recommended is to stretch daily for around a month before you start doing these exercises.
-Easier yoga asanas like the sun greeting are recommend warmly since it will give you the basic flexibility and strenght needed to do the exercises without struggling too much, but normal stretching is enough.
+Easier yoga asanas like the sun greeting are recommend warmly since it will give you the basic flexibility and strength needed to do the exercises without struggling too much, but normal stretching is enough.
 Also it's worth mentioning that yoga is
 <span class="underline">very</span> similar to contortion.